-University of Minnesota Extension has engaged in several shoreland protection and restoration initiatives over the past 20 years, including the Minnesota Shoreland Management Resource Guide25, which provided information and resources related to sustainable shoreland management practices.
-Extension also created the Itasca Shoreland Advisors Program, in collaboration with Itasca Waters26, as a model for engaging local communities in shoreland protection and restoration activities.
-Extension currently provides information on a variety of shoreland topics
+University of Minnesota Extension has engaged in several shoreland protection and restoration initiatives over the past 20 years, including the Minnesota Shoreland Management Resource Guide, which provided information and resources related to sustainable shoreland management practices.
+Extension created the Itasca Shoreland Advisors Program, in collaboration with Itasca Waters, as a model for engaging local communities in shoreline protection and restoration activities.
+Extension currently provides information on a variety of shoreland topics to educate shoreland property owners on how to protect and preserve water quality by following best management practices (BMPs) for their property.
+However, Extension no longer has staff dedicated to a shoreland program.